Ashed2127/FT-Project/frontend/README.md

 ```
 npm run serve
 ```
-## At the backend use your own chapa ap key.
+## At the backend use your own chapa api key.

 ## to test chapa payment use one of those number which provided by chapa
 ### awash